Interested in learning more about Big Data analytics? Here’s your required reading list:

 Data Analytics Made Accessible: 2017 Edition Anil Maheshwari

-This title may look familiar if you’ve ever searched the interwebs for a book recommendation on data analytics before, and for good reason.
-After recently reading the 2017 edition, I wish this had been my stepping stone into the oftentimes confusing world of big data.
+This title may look familiar if you’ve ever searched online for a book recommendation on data analytics before, and for good reason.
+After recently reading the 2017 edition, I wish this had been my stepping stone into the often times confusing world of big data.
 This book covers a wide range of topics from pattern recognition to social network analysis, serving as a “catch-all” introduction so readers can pick and choose chapters relevant to their interests.
 (If you’re not interested in the algorithms and models that are doing the behind-the-scenes work, and are strictly interested in concepts and implications, skip straight to Chapter 16.)

 Big Data at Work: Dispelling the Myths, Uncovering the Opportunities Thomas H. Davenport

 Another great introduction to big data analytics, Davenport’s book focuses more specifically on how analytics can play a huge role for businesses.
 In a very easily digestible way, the book walks through what big data is, how to incorporate it into a business strategy and which technologies and human skill sets to focus on to get its fullest benefit.
 The last couple of chapters offer an interesting comparison of big data use cases in small startups and large enterprises, making the book relevant for your firm no matter its size.